ISSN (Print): 2156-7514

 The Editorial Process

-Manuscripts that are found suitable for publication in the Journal of Clinical Imaging Science are sent for blind review.
+Manuscripts submitted for publication in the Journal of Clinical Imaging Science are sent for blind review.
 The journal follows a double-blind review process, wherein the reviewers and authors are unaware of each other’s identity.
 The comments and suggestions (acceptance/rejection/amendments to the manuscript) received from reviewers are conveyed to the author.
-The author is requested to provide a point-by-point response to reviewers’ comments and submit a revised version of the manuscript.
+The author is requested to provide a point-by-point response to reviewers’ comments and submit a revised manuscript version.
 This process is repeated until reviewers and editors are satisfied with the manuscript.

 Manuscripts that do not conform to the Author Guidelines or exceed the Maximums set for Articles may be returned to the author without review.
 Authors can resubmit after complying with the requirements.